NVIDIA/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 We will offer two options for interacting with the agentic healthcare front desk: with a text / voice based Gradio UI or with a digital human avatar you can converse with.
 ![](./images/repo_overview_structure_diagram.png)

+> [!NOTE]
+> Currently, there is an higher latency expected during LLM tool calling.
+Interaction with the agent could take a few seconds for non tool calling responses, and could take much higher (30+ seconds) for tool calling responses.
+An improvement to this issue is in development for the LLM NIMs, please stay tuned.

 > [!IMPORTANT]
 > Integration with ACE is under active development and will be available soon.